 That was the moment, when I realized I was intersex, which is somewhere between the sexes.I have to say that was a relief for me, knowing that was intersex, because for so many years I couldn’t explain it and this proved to be, the first step towards me finding myself.

 After having consciousness of my anatomy and of what I wanted for my life, I decided to live my life as a girl.
 And it was such an amazing experience, but I have to admit it was not easy: transitioning from one gender to another is a big challenge when in this society do not belonging to the norm represents a desanvantage.

 And that’s why I speak up.
 It’s difficult to define ourselves because we are told not to talk about our bodies.
 I remember my doctors, friends and family telling me that I didn’t need to talk about it because it was not necessary or evident.
 And I did that for a long, and I did feel I was the only one.

+What was a vulnerability time ago for me — now it’s the birthplace of love, of authenticity.
+We can remember that all of us, male, female, intersex, are not things to be fixed.
 We are people to be loved and if you believe that you’re a person to be loved and treat yourself with kindness and patience, then you’ll treat other people the same way.